Agrium refuses investor demand to spin off retail

-Hedge fund Jana disclosed in a filing on Tuesday that it had bought more than 6.5 million shares of Agrium as of June 30, making it the company's largest shareholder with about a 4 percent stake.
+Jana disclosed on Tuesday that it had bought more than 6.5 million shares of Agrium, according to a filing as of June 30 to U.S. regulators.
+That makes the hedge fund the largest shareholder with about 4 percent of the company, North America's biggest retail supplier of agricultural products.

-A source close to Jana said the investor has since added to its stake and now holds nearly 5 percent of Agrium, which is one of the world's top fertilizer producers and North America's biggest farm products retailer.
+A source close to Jana said the investor had since added to its stake and now held nearly 5 percent.

-Jana said in a statement it was disappointed that Agrium had dismissed its views on spinning off the retail arm, which makes up about 30 percent of the company's earnings, and said Agrium had failed to address issues around "cost and operating performance".
+Jana aims to convince the company to cut costs and spin off its farm retail distribution arm while improving operating performance, the source said, even as Agrium has produced bigger profits and seen its share price climb more than 40 percent this year.

-Agrium noted that its share price has risen more than 40 percent this year, but Jana argued that Agrium had not focused on "the long-term value creation picture."
+Spinning off the retail operations would expose Agrium shareholders to "substantial risk with no sustainable benefit," and the company will not pursue such action, Wilson said.

-Spinning off the retail operations would expose Agrium shareholders to "substantial risk with no sustainable benefit", and the company would not pursue such action, Wilson said.
+A spinoff is in the company's best long-term interests, the source close to Jana said.

-Jana argued that a spinoff was in the company's best long-term interests, and said Agrium's board lacked the expertise needed to oversee the retail arm.
+"Hedge funds will be portrayed as focused on short-term value, but this is kind of the inverse -- (Jana is) pointing to value creation over a multiyear period, (Agrium is) looking at the last eight months.

-"This lack of expertise has resulted in suboptimal capital allocation and underperformance in retail with respect to managing costs and working capital," Jana said in its statement.
+"It's hands-down the case that they haven't generated it over the long term."

 Discussions between Agrium management and Jana continue, and the source noted that McGraw-Hill Companies Inc MHP.N -- in which Jana bought a significant stake -- also initially balked at spinning off a division as the hedge fund requested.